Jan Baptist van Rensselaer

-Jan Baptist van Rensselaer (18 March 1629, in Amsterdam – 24 October 1678, in Amsterdam) was the second son of Kiliaen van Rensselaer, the first Patroon of the Manor of Rensselaerswyck.
+Jan Baptist van Rensselaer (18 March 1629, in Amsterdam – 24 October 1678, in Amsterdam) was a Dutch merchant and landowner who was the second son of Kiliaen van Rensselaer, the first Patroon of the Manor of Rensselaerswyck.

 Early life

 Jan Baptist van Rensselaer was born in Amsterdam.
 He was the second son of Kiliaen van Rensselaer (1586–1643), and his first son by his second wife, Anna van Wely (c.
 1601–1670).
 His father was a successful diamond and pearl merchant from Amsterdam who was one of the founders and directors of the Dutch West India Company, instrumental in the establishment of New Netherland.

 Manor of Rensselaerswyck

 In the spring of 1651, Jan Baptist sailed from Amsterdam on the Gelderse Blom (Gelderland Flower).
 With him travelled twelve employees hired by the Patroon, recruited from places where the Van Rensselaers had other interests.
 Jan Baptist was the first Van Rensselaer to visit the colony.